Hornell

 Hornell has also reconnected with its past ties to the rails through the international company Alstom which has it’s main assembly and manufacturing site for AC traction motors, railway cars, and passenger locomotives located in Hornell.

 This rural community also has a long history in brewing.
-From the late 1890s all the way into the 1960s (Prohibition notwithstanding) Hornell was known for producing popular beers, including Hornell Beer, Old Ranger Ale and Old Dutch Beer, until 1964 when the Hornell Brewing Company closed its doors.
-Over the past several years, however, there has been a resurgence of craft beverages in and around Hornell thanks to Railhead Brewing located right along the tracks in town, as well as Cider Creek Hard Cider out in Canisteo, thanks to young entrepreneurs who have returned home to follow their dreams
+From the late 1890s all the way into the 1960s, Hornell was known for producing popular beers, including Hornell Beer, Old Ranger Ale and Old Dutch Beer, until 1964 when the Hornell Brewing Company closed its doors.
+Over the past several years, there has been a resurgence of craft beverages around Hornell thanks to Railhead Brewing, as well as Cider Creek Hard Cider, as young entrepreneurs have returned home to follow their dreams.

 This rural community also has a long history in brewing.
 From the late 1890s all the way into the 1960s, Hornell was known for producing popular beers, including Hornell Beer, Old Ranger Ale and Old Dutch Beer, until 1964 when the Hornell Brewing Company closed its doors.
-Over the past several years, there has been a resurgence of craft beverages around Hornell thanks to Railhead Brewing, as well as Cider Creek Hard Cider, thanks to young entrepreneurs who have returned home to follow their dreams
+Over the past several years, there has been a resurgence of craft beverages around Hornell thanks to Railhead Brewing, as well as Cider Creek Hard Cider, as young entrepreneurs have returned home to follow their dreams.

-Savor Vineyards and Wines is a small batch vineyard that really focuses on the craft of wine making!
-With a host of award-winning wines, you should really check them out!
+Savor Vineyards and Wines is a small batch winery focused on the craft of wine making!
+With a host of award-winning wines, live music and comedy nights, they're creating an exciting blend of entertainment and country hospitality.

-Savor Vineyards and Wines is a small batch vineyard that really focuses on the craft of wine making!
-With a host of award-winning wines, you should really check them out!
+Savor Vineyards and Wines is a small batch winery focused on the craft of wine making!
+With a host of award-winning wines, live music and comedy nights, they're creating an exciting blend of entertainment and country hospitality.

 Stony Brook State Park